Shivamkdubey/SilentSentinel/README.md

   - No need for manual start/stop — it intelligently manages itself based on user activity.

 SilentSentinel ensures that your system stays active without manual intervention, so you don't have to worry about interruptions or inactivity detection by third-party software.
+Can be used in server environments which needs to perform certain scheduled background actions, but needs to be kept awake until then.